Price is the least interesting thing about bitcoin.

 - Exchanges might blacklist the stolen funds.

 These risks needs to weighed against what profits a 51% attack could generate.
-Maybe exchanges could get defrauded for $50 million?
-A 51% miner would make that back in about two weeks—risk free.The case is a little different for cryptocurrencies that share POW algorithm with others.
-The miners could attack the minority chain and jump back to the majority chain after executing the attack.
+Maybe exchanges could get defrauded for $100 million (roughly a 5% return on investment)?
+A 51% miner would make that back in about one week—risk-free.

 The economic incentives are so strong that it might be rational even for a 51% for-profit miner to be honest.
 In fact Bitcoin has had pools with 51% before without incidents.

-The biggest security risk for Bitcoin might instead be actors of state levels who wants to destroy it no matter the costs.
+The biggest security risk for Bitcoin might instead be state-level actors who wants to destroy it no matter the costs.
 For example if the United States would spend billions on a “War on Bitcoin”.

 An economic innovation

-While cryptocurrencies combine several different technologies in an interesting way the real innovation is how they’re secured by economic incentives—the most profitable way for miners is to follow the network rules.
+While cryptocurrencies combine several different technologies in an interesting way, the real innovation is how they’re secured by economic incentives; that the most profitable way for miners is to follow the network rules.

-As noted earlier the current block reward for Bitcoin is 12.5 BTC—about $50,000.
+As noted earlier, the current block reward for Bitcoin is 6.25 BTC, or around $250,000.
 Losing out on just one block reward is a big loss in the cutthroat mining business, so miners are heavily incentivized to always work on the longest chain.

-For example in a fork with two competing chains the most profitable move is to jump to the longest chain as quickly as possible.
-This ensures a double-spend gets resolved quickly.
+For example, in a fork with two competing chains, the most profitable move is to jump to the longest chain as quickly as possible.
+This ensures that a double-spend gets resolved quickly.

 It also doesn’t make sense for a minority miner to try to double-spend, it will only cause them to lose money in the long run.
-Therefore only a miner with 51% can compromise the network security, and even then it might be more profitable to play by the rules.
+Therefore, only a miner with 51% can compromise the network security, and even then it may even be more profitable to play by the rules.